Emmaitrechio2024/fin-trackr/README.md

 # 💸 Expense Tracker Web App

-A full-featured, user-friendly Expense Tracker built with PHP, MySQL, HTML, CSS, and JavaScript.
+A full-featured, user-friendly Expense Tracker built with PHP, MySQL, HTML, and CSS.
 It allows users to register, log in, and track their income and expenses, with a clean dashboard and detailed transaction history.

 ---